tobytangalin/6-Figure-Tech-Writer-Resource-Hub/checklists/rest-api-docs-checklist.md

 # REST API Documentation Checklist

-My following REST API checklist is specifically tailored for REST API documentation.
+This checklist is specifically tailored for REST API documentation.
 It focuses on the essential components required when documenting REST APIs, such as endpoints, authentication, request/response formats, and error codes.

 If you're working with other APIs (like GraphQL, SOAP, or WebSocket APIs), the checklist will need to be adjusted to include their unique documentation requirements.